sgrishchenko/reselect-utils/docs/guides/path-and-prop-selectors.md

 };
 ```

-Lets's write simple selector for it:
+Lets's write a simple selector for it:

 ```js
 const personFullNameSelector = createSelector(